miklosme/papers/src/app/home.md

+# Daily Digest (December 3, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bang:

+Ever wondered how to keep your multi-agent systems running smoothly when bad actors try to derail the conversation?
+A new study tackles this head-on, proposing a [dynamic trust adjustment strategy](https://papers.miklos.dev/2412.01524) that helps isolate malicious agents, even when they're in the majority.
+But that's not all – they've also cooked up a clever way to balance opinion evolution costs and convergence speed.
+It's like teaching your AI agents to spot and ignore spam in real-time!

+Speaking of efficiency, the construction industry is getting a major AI upgrade.
+Researchers have developed an [integrated software ecosystem](https://papers.miklos.dev/2412.00224) that combines Data Mesh and Service Mesh architecture with a whopping 100B+ tokens of training data.
+This powerhouse system uses Knowledge Graphs and multi-agents to transform raw data into structured knowledge, potentially revolutionizing project planning and market analysis in the infrastructure sector.

+But wait, there's more!
+If you're working with multi-robot systems, you'll want to hear about the latest improvements to the [Action Dependency Graph (ADG) framework](https://papers.miklos.dev/2412.01277).
+By proving that "wait" actions are often unnecessary and introducing a new algorithm called Sparse Candidate Partitioning, researchers have significantly sped up multi-robot path planning.
+This could be a game-changer for real-world applications where quick reactions are crucial.

+Worried about your MARL agents breaking down on the job?
+Fear not!
+A groundbreaking study introduces [AACFT](https://papers.miklos.dev/2412.00534), a fault-tolerant model that uses attention mechanisms to dynamically focus on relevant information and filter out noise from failed agents.
+Combined with prioritized experience replay, this approach promises to make multi-agent systems more resilient than ever.

+For those of you dealing with adversarial environments, get ready for STLGame.
+This innovative framework uses [game theory and Signal Temporal Logic](https://papers.miklos.dev/2412.01656) to create robust control policies for autonomous agents.
+By finding Nash Equilibrium strategies, STLGame ensures your agents can handle even the trickiest opponents.

+And that's not all, folks!
+We've got neural networks optimizing satellite control, new ways to predict agent behavior using short-sightedness, and much more.
+It's an exciting time to be in AI research, so stay tuned and keep pushing those boundaries!

 # Daily Digest (December 2, 2024)

 Buckle up, AI enthusiasts!
 We've got a jam-packed lineup of cutting-edge research to dive into today.
 Let's kick things off with a fascinating look at how [Large Language Models might revolutionize portfolio management](https://papers.miklos.dev/2411.19515).
 These AI powerhouses are showing promise in predicting stock and bond movements, especially during inflationary periods.
 But don't fire your human financial advisor just yet – traditional strategies still have the edge when the market takes a nosedive.